 Section 1.
 All present employees who are members of the Union as of the date of the execution of this Agreement shall remain members during the life of this Agreement as a condition of continued employment.
 All current employees who are not members of the Union shall become members of the Union within thirty (30) days after the signing of this contract and shall remain members during the life of this agreement as a condition of their continued employment.
 All employees hired hereafter shall become members of the Union within thirty (30) days following the beginning of their employment and shall remain members during the life of this Agreement as a condition of their continued employment.
+Employees shall be afforded their rights to religious objection as protected in RCW 41.56.
 No employee will be terminated under this Article if the Port has reasonable grounds for believing: